How to Set Up Home Assistant Supervised on a Synology NAS

-1. How to Set Up Home Assistant Supervised on a Synology NAS
+How to Install Home Assistant on a Synology NAS

-We will install Home Assistant using Virtual Machine Manager.
+We will install Home Assistant using Virtual Machine Manager so that we can use the Home Assistant Supervisor.
 First, ensure that your NAS supports Virtual Machine Manager.

 Please be aware that as of right now, the Supervised version of Home Assistant on Docker does not work, so you’re forced to use Virtual Machine Manager.